6 points, SCA Band 2, 0.125 EFTSL

 Refer to the specific census and withdrawal dates for the semester(s) in which this unit is offered.

 This unit introduces fundamental image processing techniques for the digital manipulation of 2D image data.
 Algorithms explored include those for edge detection, image enhancement, feature and shape extraction, segmentation and noise removal.
 The unit provides students an opportunity to develop theoretical understanding of these algorithms, and practical skills in implementing and applying them to real image data.

 At the completion of this unit students will be able to:

-- understand the processes of image formation, acquisition, processing and analysis;
+- explain the processes of image formation, acquisition, processing and analysis;

-- develop programs for manipulating grey level, colour and multi-spectral images; and
+- develop programs for manipulating grey level and colour images using standard image processing algorithms;

-- write programs to carry out advanced image processing and analysis tasks such as image segmentation, image, image classification, image data mining, and robotic vision;
+- develop and analyse software for image segmentation, image classification, image data mining, and computer vision;

 Minimum total expected workload equals 12 hours per week comprising: